tom4s-lt/kpk-kitchens/models/README.md

 - Improvements:
     - Add `blockchain` and `token_address`/`contract_address` to the token
     - Eventually fetch prices of tokens that aren't `level_0` for completeness
+    - Add `source` used for price
 - Generalization:
     - Have to add `blockchain` to the table
+    - Maybe other client-specific workings

 ### balances

-The amount of notional in each account (+ price information -> valuation in that price).
-Balances are built by calculating the balance of the underlying/symbol_level_0 token for each of the accounts identified.
-There are two dimensions to think about here:
+Balances are the result of the combination of accounts (asset specific) & transactions (address specific).
+They map the `specific amount` (of notional of the `symbol_level_0`) of an asset in a `specific address` at a `specific point in time`.
+The result from the combination of:
+- `addresses`
+- `accounts`
+- `assets`
+- `prices` - if you want them denominated in the unit of account.

+There are two dimensions that have to be udnerstood:
-1. Way in which the balance is obtained (already explained [above](#models#building-blocks#data))
+- Way in which the balance is obtained (already explained [above](#data))
-2. Way in which transactions are linked into accounts:
+- Way in which transactions are linked into accounts: there needs to be an `accounts<>transactions` adapter or interface which is used to create this coherency between both and create the proper indexing.
-    1. Transactions already include they account so that they are automatically linked to an account via chart of accounts id for example
-    2. Transactions don’t include the same metadata as the accounts - so you need a way to link them together and build balances and results based on the chart of accounts
-        1. This is done right now by adding metadata in the ops app + the csv export you get from there

-For `2.1` & `2.2` you need an `account<>transactions` adapter which is used as an interface between accounts & transactions in order to match one to another.
+    - There are two ways this can be done:
+        - That data is included in the `accounts` model
+        - The data is included in a specific model which contains the interface between both.
+    - No matter which way is chosen, the logic take several different forms:
+        - Map the symbols and then when the treasury interact with symbols that are linked to specific accounts the link is formed.
+        - Not all accounts involve holding a specific symbol (example DAI in DSR Manager that returns no token) - so the combination of `symbol` & `address` involved in the transfer can be used to create the link with transactions.

 # refs